-The unique design of the Texas Tech University Health Sciences Center School of Nursing allows the student to begin nursing courses UPON ENTRY to the FOUR-YEAR PROGRAM, as illustrated Unlike the more typical BSN programs, also illustrated, Texas Tech has NO PREREQ-UISITE non-nursing courses.
-A student with NO NURSING BACKGROUND should expect to be enrolled for at least four years after be / she begins the program.
-Registered Nurses attending full-time should expect to be enrolled for two years.
+The unique design of the Texas Tech University Health Sciences Center School of Nursing allows the student to begin nursing courses UPON ENTRY to the PRO-GRAM, as illustrated.
+Unlike the more typical BSN programs, also illustrated, Texas Tech has NO PREREQ-UISITE non-nursing courses.
+A student with NO COLELGE BACKGROUND should expect to be enrolled for at least four years.
+Registered Nurses who bave completed all non-nursing course requirements and can attend full-time should expect to be enrolled for one year.

-^{1 &}quot;Statement of Philosophy", Texas Tech University Health Sciences Center School of Nursing, 1987.
+1 &quot;Statement of Philosophy", Texas Tech University Health Sciences Center School of Nursing, 1987.

-^{2 &}quot;The philosophical theory, based on the presumption of emergent evaluation, that entirely new things or wholes are produced by a creative form within the universe.
+2 &quot;The philosophical theory, based on the presumption of emergent evaluation, that entirely new things or wholes are produced by a creative form within the universe.
 They are consequently more than mere rearrangements of particles that already exist.
 In other words, an entity is greater in its wholeness than in the sum of its parts, and a new plateau of existence is reached when this new wholeness is obtained."
 Inner Balance: The Power of Holistic Healing, Elliott M. Goldwag, ed.
 (Englewood Cliffs, N.J.; Prentice-Hall, Inc.) 1979, p.
 4-5.